Stay Awesome

 Infants under 6 months (especially before they can be vaccinated - hence the maternal vaccination program), pregnant people, adults over 65, healthcare workers and carers of young babies, and adolescents, people with long-term conditions (e.g. asthma, diabetes) and immunocompromised individuals.

-Top reasons to encourage vaccination:
+Top reasons to encourage vaccination (when indicated):

 Prevents infant hospitalisation and death